 This recipe is great for Meat Free Mondays, but it’s a regular in my recipe repertoire any day of the week.The puy lentils in this are a good source of protein and very filling – but they also mimic the texture of meat mince which would normally be the staple of a good, hearty chilli.

-I promise you won’t miss the meat at all 🙂
+I promise you won’t miss the meat at all.

 - 2-3 cloves garlic

-- 1 onion & 2 peppers
+- 1 onion

-- 1 tin kidney beans & 2 tins of tomatoes
+- 1 tin kidney beans

-- 1 tsp paprika & 1 tsp cumin
+- 1 tsp paprika

-- 2 tsp hot chilli powder
+- 2 – 3 tsp hot chilli powder

-- A dash of Worcester Sauce
+- A dash of vegan Worcester Sauce (like this one)

 In a large pan, fry the onion and garlic until softened.
 I like to sprinkle 1 tsp of chilli powder over the onions as they soften.
 Once browned, add the pepper (chopped into small pieces) and fry, then the chopped tomatoes.

-Alternatively, transfer everything to a slow cooker and let it cook for a few hours on a low heat to let all of the flavours really develop.
+Alternatively, transfer everything to a slow cooker and let it simmer for a few hours on a low heat to let all of the flavours really develop.

-Serves 4 (with rice)
+Serves 4 (with rice).